‘RuPaul’s Drag Race’ Host RuPaul Says Gay Men Are Not Accessories

 Interestingly, the Season 9 premiere of RuPaul’s Drag Race more than doubled the Season 8 premiere viewership on Logo TV.
 Last year, RuPaul’s iconic competition series won an Emmy for Outstanding Host for a Reality or Reality-Competition Program.

 RuPaul’s Drag Race moved from Logo TV to VH1 amid major restructuring efforts under Viacom, which owns the two networks.
-The Season 9 premiere of RuPaul’s series also showed excellent performance in terms of mentions on Twitter on Friday night.
+The Season 9 premiere of RuPaul’s series also showed excellent performance regarding mentions on Twitter on Friday night.

 While the Season 9 premiere of RuPaul’s Drag Race featured an interview with Lady Gaga, where she confused viewers by seemingly backtracking on herself being a member of the LGBT+ community, during the second episode RuPaul will host Friends star Lisa Kudrow and the B-52s.